Skip to main content

 1 mentions Positive Neutral Negative

-The emotional aspect of the game is heightened by the introduction of newcomer Dylan Morton, whose personal ties to the crisis significantly amplify the stakes of the mission.
+The emotional aspect is heightened by the introduction of Dylan Morton, whose personal connection to the crisis adds deeper emotional stakes to the mission.
+This connection effectively engages players on a more intimate level.

 • “She is joined by newcomer Dylan Morton, whose personal connection to the unfolding crisis adds emotional stakes to the mission.”